 Many organizations that work according to LEAN does not live up to the 14 management principles.
 They merely use LEAN as a tool in some of their business, but they do not see and/or understand the power of the philosophy.
 The first discipline is that you should work in a long time perspective, even if it cost you short term profit.
 A lot of organizations find i more important to live up to a balanced budget and/or give the stock market good news about the profit in the company.

-My tips is to read the book with paper and pen at your side, and then take notes of how you and your business could use the principles.
+My tips is to read the book with paper and pen at your side.
+Take notes of how you and your business could use the principles.
 To build a culture of continuous improvement does take some time and a lot of enthusiasm, discipline and long term vision.

 The book is divided into three parts.
-Part one gives a background to the success.
-Part two explains each and every one of the 14 disciplines.
+First it gives a background to the success.
+The second part explains each and every one of the 14 disciplines.
 Part three focus on the work to be done in order to work according to The Toyota Way.

 The book is well worth the time you spend on reading it.
 Good Luck!